splendiddata/pg_cron_helper/README.md

 # pg_cron_helper
 The pg_cron_helper database extension is supposed to help running "jobs" on a simple time-based schedule.
 Of course you are far better of using an external scheduler, but if you must schedule jobs inside a Postgres database then this extension may be of some help.

 Postgres extension pg_cron_helper is a wrapper around the [pg_cron](https://github.com/citusdata/pg_cron) extension.
-It also depends n contrib extensions postgres_fdw and dblink.
+It also depends on contrib extensions postgres_fdw and dblink.
 Pg_cron_helper "helps" making a job scheduling interface available in more that one database in the Postgres cluster, and it supports a repeat interval that is roughly based on Oracle's repeat_interval definition in dbms_scheduler (altough it doesn't even come anywhere near the possibilities of Oracle's dbms_scheduler package).

 ## Installation
 First make the pg_cron_helper extension available in the Postgres installation directory either using the pgxs infrastructure:<br>